 Jeff Goldblum plays Ichabod, and Meg Foster is Katrina in this made-for-TV movie, and the quality is just about as high as one would expect.
 Read: It’s pretty bad.
 The dialogue is a mishmash of late eighteenth-century and late twentieth, and the pacing is rather clumsy.
 However, the film is not without its charms, as Goldblum wears the Ichabod role well, giving it a nervous awkwardness that really works.

 What’s unusual about this telling of the story is that it’s set in the winter instead of the fall, and Ichabod’s fate isn’t sealed.
 He also isn’t alone in the woods when the Headless Horseman comes galloping through.
 What’s really unusual is Dick Butkus as Brom Bones.
-Watch the entire film, complete with commercials, here.
+Watch the entire film here.

 Murder, She Wrote (1987)